csdiehl/gtfs-frequency-mapping-tool/README.md

 ## Running the tool

 1. Place input GTFS zip files in the "feeds" folder inside the working directory.
 Do not unzip them.
+The folder must be called feeds (all lowercase).

 2. Open Anaconda Prompt (cmd prompt / terminal if using pip).
 Cd to your working directory.

-3. Run conda activate (env name) OR source env/bin/activate (for pip)
+3. Run `conda activate (env name)` OR `source env/bin/activate` (for pip)

-4. Run python app.py
+4. Run `python app.py`

 5. Follow the messages displayed in the prompt (see "settings" and "configuration" below).

-6. When finished, run conda deactivate.
+6. When finished, run `conda deactivate`

 ## Settings